 Masters-level Counseling Intern/Advanced Intern in College Counseling

 Field internships are available for graduate students with a priority given to those students with career aspirations of college counseling.
 These positions are typically 20 hours per week during two consecutive fifteen week semesters with up to 10-12 weekly individual counseling contacts.
-Priority may be given to those interns who can make an academic year (fall through spring) commitment.
+Priority may be given to those interns who can make a two-semester commitment.
 Specialized training experiences may be developed consistent with trainee goals/experiences and supervisor availability.
 All interns receive a minimum of one hour per week of individual supervision.

 - Provide outreach to the campus community through workshops and programs as requested (e.g. residence hall programs, in-class programs, workshops for student groups, campus-wide programming initiatives).